Cambridge, August 2026

 What you leave with

-Residents are people with deep context on hardware verification who join the programme to give talks, run sessions, and work alongside you.
+Researchers and practitioners who join the programme to give talks, run sessions, and work alongside participants.

 Péter Drótos